 KWO established the Karen Young Women’s Leadership School (KYWLS) in 2001.
 It was initially situated in Mae Ra Ma Luang refugee camp but in 2016 we were able to move the school to our homeland at the current site in Karen State, Burma.

 We provide a one-year residential leadership course for young women offering a curriculum of subjects under three broad educational themes of gender awareness, human rights, and community management.
 The students learn through theory and practical activities.
-20 to 30 young women are accepted into the school each academic year which runs from January to December.
+About 30 young women are accepted into the school each academic year which runs from May through to March.
 Each student is recommended by a local community organization and will return to work with them once she has graduated, many to KWO, but also to other Karen organisations or governance structures.

 Students do not need to pay school fees and all costs for learning, teaching, personal, residential or recreational activities are covered by the project budget.
 This is to ensure that young women in the community area equally able to apply and access the course, no matter their economic situation.
 Students range in age from 17 to 25 years old and come from all over Karen State and from the refugee camps.

 Training women for participation at the decision-making level in our community is a crucial part of our strategy to achieve gender equity in our community and in Burma.
-Students learn about women’s rights, democracy, the history of the Karen struggle, indigenous people’s rights, human rights, project management, politics, basic office management skills, public speaking, advocacy, interviewing skills, SGBV, child protection, environmental safeguarding, CEDAW, community health, KWO policies, communication skills, media monitoring, etc. The students take part in many community activities and events so there are many opportunities to experiment with what they learn in the classroom.
-During the year, students learn a variety of practical life skills in less formal evening and weekend classes including: sewing, typing and computer skills, kitchen gardening, traditional backstrap weaving, and embroidery.
+Students learn about women’s rights, democracy, the history of the Karen struggle, indigenous people’s rights, human rights, project management, politics, basic office management skills, public speaking, advocacy, interviewing skills, Sexual and Gender-Based Violence (SGBV), child protection, environmental safeguarding, CEDAW, community health, KWO policies, communication skills, media monitoring, etc. The students take part in community activities and events so there are many opportunities to experiment with what they learn in the classroom.
+During the year, students learn a variety of practical life skills in less formal evening and weekend classes.

 4. Beneficiaries and Participants